 The Boston CityPASS includes four popular attractions and is $56 for adults 12+ and $44 for ages 3-11.
 CityPASS also includes the ability to skip most lines at an attraction which is a perk if you are limited on time at a popular location like the Aquarium!

-I have a post Is the Boston Go Card Worth It? that breaks down the attraction card to see if the card is worth it for your travels to Boston.
-Just like the Go Card, the CityPASS really depends on what type of traveler you are and what you plan to see and do in Boston (or another city if you are traveling elsewhere from Boston this summer!)
+I have a post Is Go Boston Worth It? that breaks down the attraction pass to see if it’s worth it for your travels to Boston.
+Just like Go Boston, the CityPASS really depends on what type of traveler you are and what you plan to see and do in Boston (or another city if you are traveling elsewhere from Boston this summer!)